Here's Our Rant About Lufax Holding Ltd (LU)

 Macquarie gave a rating of “Neutral” to LU, setting the target price at $5 in the report published on March 09th of the current year.

-During the last 5 trading sessions, LU fell by -8.64%, which changed the moving average for the period of 200-days by -41.47% in comparison to the 20-day moving average, which settled at $4.37.
-In addition, Lufax Holding Ltd saw -30.55% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, LU rose by +1.24%, which changed the moving average for the period of 200-days by -36.21% in comparison to the 20-day moving average, which settled at $4.30.
+In addition, Lufax Holding Ltd saw -27.71% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for LU